izzy-robinson/msc-thesis/Bell Nonlocality.md

 \ket{\psi} = \frac{1}{\sqrt{3}}(\ket{1}\ket{1}+\ket{2}\ket{2}+\ket{3}\ket{3})
 \end{equation}

 where $\ket{1},\ket{2},\ket{3}$ are the standard orthonormal basis states for $\mathbb{C}^3$.
-On this maximally mixed state, a series of operations are performed.
+On this maximally entangled state, a series of operations are performed.
 First, Alice and Bob given each of the basis states a variable phase dependent on the measurement they want to carry out.
 Then, each party carries out a discrete Fourier transform.
 Finally, Alice and Bob measure their respective bases.
 As a result, the joint probabilities are given by

 \begin{equation}
 p(a,b|x,y) = \frac{1}{54\sin^2[\pi(a-b+\gamma_x+\delta_y)\pi/3]}
 \end{equation}

 where $\gamma_1=0$, $\gamma_2=-1/2$, $\delta_1=1/4$ and $\delta_2=-1/4$.
-Note that starting with this quantum state surprisingly does not produce the maximal quantum violation of the CGLMP inequality, which is anomalous given that most other tasks are performed optimally using the maximally mixed state.
+The average score that this quantum strategy achieves is $\frac{3+2\sqrt{3}}{9}$.
+Note that starting with this quantum state surprisingly does not produce the maximal quantum violation of the CGLMP inequality, which is anomalous given that most other tasks are performed optimally using the maximally entangled state.

 ## Experimental Considerations